Legionella Water Treatment Services Overview – LegionellaREADY

 Legionella in the News

-A large source of infections has come from water distribution systems of large buildings including hotels and hospitals.
-Cooling towers can also be a source of transmission.
+Legionella spreads through water systems in large buildings like hotels and hospitals.
 Other sources include mist machines, hot tubs, and decorative fountains.
-Normal air conditioners are not a source of Legionnaires’ disease.
+Regular air conditioners do not pose a risk.

 Water Safety